leo60228/git-wiki/wiki/quest-for-the-cheapest-deck.md

 Grand Total: 37

 # Improving Trainers
 We’re getting there!
 Now, let’s add some basic consistency trainers.
-We’ll also add 2 Wicke, as in the case of punishing overeager Ultra Balls, it can serve as a mini-N to prepare new players for higher level play.
-It can also be a hand-refresher if you have a hand you can’t play, and is much cheaper than N. We're using Random Receiver as a cheap alternative to more supporters; it should be swapped out for more supporters after rotation, but that shouldn’t happen before they have more cards.
+We're using Random Receiver as a cheap alternative to more supporters; it should be swapped out for more supporters after rotation, but that shouldn’t happen before they have more cards.
 Lastly, we're adding some Rare Candies.
 I’m using only 3 Cynthia, as Cynthia is the most expensive card in this deck.

 ## Pokémon